 If your BB gun keeps jamming then it’s most likely to do with the BBs themselves, rather than the gun.
-Check the size of the BBs is correct for the gun you’re using and try a batch from another manufactured.
+Check whether the size of the BBs is correct for the gun you’re using and try a batch from another manufacturer.

 Most Likely Reasons

 Wrong Size BBs